danielPerez97/website/src/posts/PragmaticDaggerArticle2.md

 ## Notes

-## I still think it's almost as easy to use as possible.
-Almost.
+#### "I still think it's almost as easy to use as possible.
+Almost."
 By this, I mean using Dagger + Anvil to automatically install Modules into the Component.
 I wish it was built into Dagger itself.